Sakala85/roger_skyline1/README.md

 # roger_skyline1
-project "Roger_Skyline1" in Hive Helsinki
+This project is about managing network/administration in a Linux system, and creating a web server on that system.